Tgordon523/linkedin-learning/Week21/README.md

-# LinkedIn Learning Week 20
+# LinkedIn Learning Week 21

-## Column Reindexing
+## Clean Column Names

-Reorganizing dataframes by another.
+Apply consistent naming across columns.

-One dataframe order can be updated to match another with <code> reindex_like </code>.
+I create a custom function to apply string transformations to the columns.

-Column reindexing based on another dataframe is helpful to organize by a template.
-This can be used to further effect by staking the dataframes on top of each other once properly indexed.
+Formatting and cleaning column names is important to standardize a format.
+Snakecase is a common and simple naming convention to follow unless the code base is already using camelcase.